CodezPoet/code_examples/laravel/README.md

 # Laravel Code Example

-## Laravel and Headless WordPress REST API Example
+## Laravel and Headless WordPress Example

 The code in this folder is a basic Laravel code example for interacting with the WordPress REST API.
 This to create a headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress